Why Northern Ireland?

 History and Heritage

 A country seeped in history defined by a struggle for independence.
-Formally known as the province of Ulster the formation of Northern Island as a separate legal entity was not until 1921 but what followed was decades of troubles between Irish Catholics and Protestants resulting in years of violence which finally ended in 1998 with the signing of the Good Friday agreement.
+Formally known as the province of Ulster the formation of Northern Ireland as a separate legal entity was not until 1921 but what followed was decades of troubles between Irish Catholics and Protestants resulting in years of violence which finally ended in 1998 with the signing of the Good Friday Agreement.
 With history and heritage sculpting the modern day Northern Ireland you can immerse yourself in the past that has made Northern Ireland the country it is today.

-A country of magic and myth with castles dating back to the 17th century and areas rich in Stone Age archaeology, however nowhere is more prominent than the Causeway Coastline uncovering the tales of the Devil’s churn and the Giants Causeway.
+A country of magic and myth with castles dating back to the 17th century and areas rich in Stone Age archaeology, however nowhere is more prominent than the Causeway Coastline uncovering the tales of the Devil’s Churn and the Giants Causeway.
 A visit to the birthplace of the Titanic in Belfast, at the Thompson Dry Dock where the past looms large and the soul, story and sorrow of the Titanic are etched all around you.
 With all the Northern Ireland has to offer you’re guaranteed to have a magical experience in Northern Ireland.

 Attractions and Activities